Can you still get a good price for Cytek Biosciences Inc. (CTKB) Shares at this point?

-A share of Cytek Biosciences Inc. (NASDAQ:CTKB) closed at $9.70 per share on Wednesday, up from $9.58 day before.
-While Cytek Biosciences Inc. has overperformed by 1.25%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CTKB fell by -20.30%, with highs and lows ranging from $16.05 to $7.38, whereas the simple moving average fell by -21.64% in the last 200 days.
+A share of Cytek Biosciences Inc. (NASDAQ:CTKB) closed at $9.50 per share on Friday, down from $9.56 day before.
+While Cytek Biosciences Inc. has underperformed by -0.63%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CTKB fell by -23.33%, with highs and lows ranging from $16.05 to $7.38, whereas the simple moving average fell by -23.23% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?